Beef, Pork & Poultry Trends

 By the numbers

 Perishability: Due to the perishability of beef, the age and integrity of the goods is critical to recovery value.
-Most customers seek delivery of fresh products to stores or distribution centers within ten days of packaging, maximizing salability.
+Most customers seek delivery of fresh products to stores or distribution centers within 10 days of packaging, maximizing salability.
 The short shelf life of fresh meat necessitates rapid turnover in finished inventory levels.
-It’s common for meat to be sold before an animal is even slaughtered.
+It is common for meat to be sold before an animal is even slaughtered.
 Products that are not sold fresh are also typically frozen or rendered quickly.
 This short fulfillment cycle has a positive impact on recovery values in an orderly liquidation sale.
 Proper storage is key to maintaining freshness and value, which is why many meat processors contract with third-party cold storage facilities to manage inventory.
 However, lenders should beware of liens these third parties may have on inventory stored at their facilities, and should consider whether inventory held at these locations should be excluded from the Borrowing Base to minimize risk.

 Grading is important: The USDA performs a voluntary grading program on many meat processes.
 Although it is voluntary, most retailers and restaurateurs require USDA products to align with marketing.
 Therefore, it has been in the best interest of packing companies to request and pay for USDA grading services to gain access to all markets and receive premiums for their graded product.
-There are eight quality grades for beef based on the amount of marbling, color and maturity of the product.
-Prime, Choice, Select, standard, and commercial are commonly sold at retail.
-It is common for packers to grade all beef qualifying for Prime, Choice and Select.
-Other product that does not meet these requirements is not graded and is sold on a “no roll” basis.
+There are eight quality grades for beef based on the amount of marbling, color, and maturity of the product.
+Prime, Choice, Select, Standard, and Commercial are commonly sold at retail.
+It is common for packers to grade all beef qualifying for Prime, Choice, and Select.
+Product that does not meet these requirements is not graded and is sold on a “no roll” basis.
 Pork is not graded by the USDA.
 Poultry is rated with letter grades.
 Grade A is the highest quality and is commonly found at retail.
 Grades B and C poultry typically awaits further processing but may still end up on retail shelves in products such as ground turkey but are not typically grade identified as such.
 It is generally the case that the higher the grade of meat, the higher the value it will achieve on the open market.
-Typically growers that sell live animals to protein processors are paid based on the yield and grade of the animals.
+Typically growers which sell live animals to protein processors are paid based on the yield and grade of the animals.
 Without a USDA grade it may be difficult to sell beef under an orderly liquidation scenario.